marlonfrank30/BIGIP-ContainerIngressServices/README.md

 The F5 BIG-IP Controller for Kubernetes lets you manage your F5 BIG-IP device from Kubernetes or OpenShift using either environment’s native CLI/API.

-Use the following links, the navigation on the left, and/or the Next and Previous buttons to explore the documentation.

 ## Deployment Options